 It’s hard for me to believe that my Trip of a Lifetime has already come and gone!
+I still remember the time when my friend was recommending the Good Sam checklist, and now everything has come to an end, and I am back to the daily routine again.
 My mom and I had a blast and I will always cherish the time I got to spend with her.
 I know I won’t be able to give you a complete recap of our amazing week but I’ll do my best and fare warning, you’re about to see A LOT of pictures!

 Mom and I have been planning this trip for years and since my parents are train buffs, we opted to take Amtrak from my hometown of McGregor, TX to Pittsburgh, PA.
 For those of you who have never ridden a train – DO IT!
 You’ll have the time of your life!
 Train travel is very relaxing and luckily for us, has awesome luggage requirements as compared to its airline counterpart.